Committed to challenging the status quo

 Meet the Chair

 Caroline Hayes holds bachelor’s, master’s, and doctoral degrees from Carnegie Mellon University and received her Ph.D. in Robotics—the first person in the world to achieve that honor.
-She is passionate about human-centered design and believes combining engineering, computer science and psychology can improve our work and live in better harmony with technology.
+She is passionate about human-centered design and believes combining engineering, computer science and psychology can improve our work and enable us to live in better harmony with technology.

 “My plan is simple: to provide Iowa’s diverse and creative young people with the best quality mechanical engineering education possible.
 Channeling their natural curiosity towards discovery, invention, and entrepreneurship is the most direct way to ensure Iowa’s lead in the high-tech global economy.”